COURT ROUND-UP: No insurance and speeding – the latest Sunderland court cases

 The following cases from the Sunderland area were dealt with recently at magistrates’ court:

-Jonny Cope, 36, of Whitworth Park Drive, Houghton, was fined £660 with six penalty points for failure to identify a driver.

-Sean Ernest McMann, 53, of Gainsborough Avenue, Columbia, Washington, was fined £770 and banned from driving for a year for using a vehicle without insurance and driving without a valid licence.
+Bobby Quinn, 22, of Ridley Street, Southwick, Sunderland, was fined £120 and banned from driving for six months for using a vehicle without insurance.

-Kieron Petre, 31, of Douglas Way, Seaham, was fined £1,5400 and banned from driving for 18 months for two offences of failure to identify a driver.
+Endjol Beqiri, 33, of Salvordale Street West, Seaham, was fined £120 and banned from driving for six months for driving without a valid licence and using a vehicle without insurance.

+Scott Manson, 40, of Frederick Street, Sunderland, was fined £215 with three penalty points for speeding.

 Most Popular

-Martin Cairns, 46, of Kildare Square, Sunderland, was fined £180 with six penalty points for speeding.

-Ben Wheeler, 27, of Oldfield Close, Sunderland, was fined £135 with six penalty points for failure to identify a driver.
+Samantha Alexandra Cowell, 29, of Old Station Close, Woodstone Village, Houghton, was fined £93 with three penalty points for speeding.